 The 2026 NHEA Educators of the Year

-We are honored to announce Kapulani Landgraf and Marques Hanalei Marzan as the 2026 Native Hawaiian Education Association Educators of the Year.
+We are honored to announce Kapulani Landgraf, Marques Hanalei Marzan, and Sulu‘ape Keone Nunes as the 2026 Native Hawaiian Education Association Educators of the Year.

-These two exceptional educators and practitioners will be formally honored at the 2026 NHEA Convention on Tuesday, March 17th.
-As part of the celebration, Kapulani and Hanalei will come together for a special panel presentation centered on their hana noʻeau and kuleana—the responsibility, care, and intention that guide their work.
+These three exceptional educators and practitioners will be formally honored at the 2026 NHEA Convention on Tuesday, March 17th.
+As part of the celebration, Kapulani, Hanalei, and Keone will come together for a special panel presentation centered on their hana noʻeau and kuleana—the responsibility, care, and intention that guide their work.

 Kapulani Landgraf